 Precision errors should be considered when evaluating serial BMD examinations.
 Such errors can be compounded when different DXA machines are utilized and the results are then compared.

 Certain individuals with osteoporotic fractures and suspected osteopenia and osteoporosis should undergo thorough laboratory investigation consisting of blood and urine tests to help rule out secondary causes of osteoporosis.
-Laboratory studies include a complete metabolic panel, complete blood count, sedimentation rate, parathyroid hormone, thyroid hormone, urinary N-telopeptide, and 24 hour urine studies, amongst others.
+Laboratory studies include a complete metabolic panel, complete blood count, 24-hour urine study, sedimentation rate, and tests of the parathyroid hormone, thyroid hormone, urinary N-telopeptide and others.

 These laboratories can assess for bone turnover and help to rule out the presence of underlying conditions such as hyperparathyroidism, hyperthyroidism, and rarer conditions such as diseases of the bone marrow, like multiple myeloma.
 The incidence of underlying conditions in women with bone loss is approximately 9%, while the incidence increases significantly to 66% in men with bone loss.

 Since the presence of vertebral deformity significantly increases the risk for additional vertebral fractures and hip fractures, radiographs may be very important by helping to detect the presence of silent osteoporotic fractures, particularly in the spine.
 Patients with vertebral deformities have a 5.4 and 2.8 relative risk of developing vertebral and hip fractures, respectively.
 In addition, though not specific or used as a diagnostic tool, the appearance of bone on radiographs can give a gross estimation of bone density.

 Once underlying causes of osteoporosis and osteopenia are identified, appropriate treatment is necessary.
 A comprehensive treatment approach involves both medical and non-medical management: